 Effective action requires good information.
-One place to start is Buffalo Commons, which collects research about Buffalo-Niagara, including our Buffalo Briefs, that offer data snapshots on a variety of topics.
+One place to start is Buffalo Commons, which collects research about Buffalo-Niagara, including our Buffalo Briefs, which offer data snapshots on a variety of topics.
 We also offer a directory of WNY-focused researchers, an easy-to-use guide to local experts.

 Here are quick links to some especially popular resources.